+- All staff are made aware of the definitions and indicators of abuse and neglect as identified by Working

+Together to Safeguard Children (2018) and Keeping Children Safe in Education 2021.
+This is outlined locally

+within the Kent Support Levels Guidance.

+- Lady Joanna Thornhill (Endowed) Primary school recognise that, when assessing whether a child may be suffering actual or potential harm, there are four categories of abuse:

+- Physical abuse

+- Sexual abuse

+- Emotional abuse

+- Neglect

-- All staff are made aware of the definitions and indicators of abuse and neglect as identified by Working Together to Safeguard Children (2018) and Keeping Children Safe in Education 2021.
-This is outlined locally within the Kent Support Levels Guidance. - ASPIRE recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse: - Physical abuse - Sexual abuse - Emotional abuse - Neglect - For further information see Appendix 1. - ASPIRE recognises that concerns may arise in many different contexts and can vary greatly in terms of their nature and seriousness.
+- For further information see Appendix 1.

+- Lady Joanna Thornhill (Endowed) Primary school recognises that concerns may arise in many different contexts and can vary greatly in terms of their nature and seriousness.
 The indicators of child abuse and neglect can vary from child to child.
 Children develop and mature at different rates, so what appears to be worrying behaviour for a younger child might be normal for an older child.
-It is important to recognise that indicators of abuse and neglect do not automatically mean a child is being abused however all concerns should be taken seriously and will be explored by the DSL on a case-by-case basis. - ASPIRE recognises abuse, neglect, and safeguarding issues are rarely standalone events and cannot always be covered by one definition or one label alone.
-In many cases, multiple issues will overlap with one another, therefore staff will always be vigilant always raise concerns with a DSL. - Parental behaviors can indicate child abuse or neglect, so staff will be alert to parent child interactions or concerning parental behaviours; this could include parents who are under the influence of drugs or alcohol or if there is a sudden change in their mental health. - Children may report abuse happening to themselves, their peers or their family members.
-All reports made by children to staff will be taken seriously and will be responded to in line with this policy. - Safeguarding incidents and/or behaviours can be associated with factors and risks outside the ASPIRE.
-Children can be at risk of abuse or exploitation in situations outside their families; extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, sexual abuse, serious youth violence and county lines.

-- Technology can be a significant component in many safeguarding and wellbeing issues.
+It is important to recognise that indicators of abuse and neglect do not automatically mean a child is being abused however all concerns should be taken seriously and will be explored by the DSL on a case-by-case basis. - Lady Joanna Thornhill (Endowed) Primary school recognises abuse, neglect, and safeguarding issues are rarely standalone events and cannot always be covered by one definition or one label alone.
+In many cases, multiple issues will overlap with one another, therefore staff will always be vigilant and always raise concerns with a DSL. - Parental behaviors can indicate child abuse or neglect, so staff will be alert to parent-child interactions or concerning parental behaviours; this could include parents who are under the influence of drugs or alcohol or if there is a sudden change in their mental health. - Children may report abuse happening to themselves, their peers or their family members.
+All reports made by children to staff will be taken seriously and will be responded to in line with this policy. - Safeguarding incidents and/or behaviours can be associated with factors and risks outside Lady Joanna Thornhill (Endowed) Primary school.
+Children can be at risk of abuse or exploitation in situations outside their families; extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, sexual abuse, serious youth violence and county lines. - Technology can be a significant component in many safeguarding and wellbeing issues.
 Children are at risk of abuse online as well as face to face and in many cases, abuse will take place concurrently via online channels and in daily life.
 Children can also abuse their peers online. - By understanding the indicators or abuse and neglect, we can respond to problems as early as possible and provide the right support and services for the child and their family. - All members of staff are expected to be aware of and follow this approach if they are concerned about a child: